killercatfish/AquaponicAISystem/README.md

 **Built with ðŸ’š for education and sustainability**

-ðŸŒ± Grow Food.
+🌱 Grow Food.
 Learn STEM.
 Change the World. ðŸŸ